hashicorp/terraform/website/docs/cli/cloud/command-line-arguments.html.md

 # Command Line Arguments

-For configurations that include a `cloud` block to integrate with Terraform Cloud, commands that make local modifications to Terraform state and then push them back up to the remote workspace accept the following option to modify that behavior:
+When your configuration includes a `cloud` block, commands that make local modifications to Terraform state and then push them back up to the remote workspace accept the following option to modify that behavior: